Eliminating File Transfer Challenges

 Outten & Golden | Biscom

 It’s 9:15 p.m. at Outten & Golden LLP, and a deadline is looming.
 Large files need to be delivered to clients, defenders, or co-counsel by the end of the night.
 For the law firm, this would often mean lawyers or paralegals putting in an after-hours call to IT support to get help transferring the files.
-From off-site, an IT representative would log on to the network or walk them through the steps of downloading software, burning CDs, or sending via FTP – often a 40-minute process.
+From off-site, an IT engineer would log on to the network or walk them through the steps of downloading software, burning CDs, or sending via FTP – easily a 40+ minute process.
 However necessary it was, it often proved a stressful and inefficient experience for lawyers and IT alike.

 As Arron Johnson, Director of Information Technology for Outten & Golden, described it, “When it came to file transfer, IT shouldered a huge support responsibility.”
 Outten & Golden advises and represents individuals in employment, partnership and related matters.
 With 35 lawyers and 30 paralegals, the firm handles compensation and benefits issues, represents employees with a wide variety of claims, and also handles class-action and collective wage-and-hour and discrimination cases.